-- 1) Intensive individual support services
+Intensive individual support services

-- 2) Therapeutic integration regular and intensive levels
+Therapeutic integration - regular and intensive levels

-- 3) Family consultation
+Family consultation

-- 4) Adult life planning
+Adult life planning

-- 5) Residential habilitation regular and intensive levels
+Residential habilitation - regular and intensive levels

-- 6) Environmental accessibility adaptations
+Environmental accessibility adaptations

-- 7) Respite
+Respite

 Any qualified provider may apply to become a provider under the Autism Waiver.
 Families are free to choose from any Autism Waiver provider that is approved by the OSA and SMA and is enrolled as a Medicaid provider.
 Families are assisted by the service coordinator in locating providers as needed.
 The OSA provides an updated list of approved providers to the service coordinator at least once every three months.
 The service coordinator monitors the delivery of services to ensure services are being delivered in accordance with the POC.
-Autism Waiver service coordination is funded as a State Plan Medicaid service.
 Service coordinators do not provide direct waiver services to prevent a potential conflict of interest.